westpa/westpa/lib/examples/wca-dimer_openmm/README.md

 of a small 216 particle system consisting of a bistable dimer in a dense fluid of WCA particles using [OpenMM](http://openmm.org/).
 The simulations are run under equilibrium conditions, with the goal of calculating the distribution of the dimer extension distance as well as the interconversion rates between the compact and extended states.
-The system is adapted from the work of [Nilmeier, et al (2011) PNAS](https://dx.doi.org/10.1073/pnas.1106094108), and the code to build the system, which we package with the example, was generously provided by the authors and is available in its original form at https://simtk.org/home/ncmc.
+The model is adapted from the work of [Nilmeier, et al (2011) PNAS](https://dx.doi.org/10.1073/pnas.1106094108), and the code to build the system (`wcadimer.py`), which we package with the example, was generously provided by the authors and is available in its original form at https://simtk.org/home/ncmc.

 Here we provide the code necessary to run a brute force reference simulation as well as WE simulations using either WESTPA's